RiotGear/rg/CONTRIBUTING.md

 ## Sit back

 At some point you're changes will get merged in and we'll publish a new version of RiotGear!
+Yay!